brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/dsm5_icd10_diagnoses.md

 - V62.5 (Z65.1) Imprisonment or Other Incarceration
 - V62.5 (Z65.2) Problems Related to Release From Prison
 - V62.5 (Z65.3) Problems Related to Other Legal Circumstances
-  Other Health Service Encounters for Counseling and Medical Advice
 - V65.49 (Z70.9) Sex Counseling
 - V65.40 (Z71.9) Other Counseling or Consultation